jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 });
 ```

-## Adding Entra ID Organizational Data
+## Step 5 - Adding Entra ID Organizational Data

-The Azure provider can also be configured to fetch organizational data from GitHub.
+The Azure provider can also be configured to fetch organizational data from Azure Entra ID.
 This data can be used to filter the users that are allowed to sign in to Backstage.

 This can be done by adding the **@backstage/plugin-catalog-backend-module-msgraph** package to your backend.

-## Backend Installation
+### Backend Installation

 The package is not installed by default, therefore you have to add **@backstage/plugin-catalog-backend-module-msgraph** to your backend package.